VSamokhin/softlab-utilities/README.md

 1. The source data is saved to Redis hash and set as strings, for binary arrays or BLOBs it is thus converted into Base64 strings.
 2. The main issue the aforementioned mapping aims to solve is how to transform a table where every row shares the same set of fields to Redis hashes and/or sets where every key of any structure and every field in the same hash must be unique, namely must have a unique name.
-3. Every source dataset table is processed row-by-row, accordingly the `hashws` and `sets` section of the mapping defines what comes to Redis in the context of a single source row.
+3. Every source dataset table is processed row-by-row, accordingly the `hashes` and `sets` section of the mapping defines what comes to Redis in the context of a single source row.

 For a simple table like depicted below there are several different mapping approaches possible, taking into account the following mapping basics: